 For Example: If you plan to use your pumpkin for a pie, and your pie recipe calls for 2 cups of mashed pumpkin.
 Plan to freeze your mashed pumpkin in 2 cup quantities.
 Your future pumpkin pie baking self will thank you.

-Pumpkins & Squash Recipes
+Pumpkins and Squash Recipes

 To learn more about preserving winter squash, Penn State Extension has an informative document about the proper techniques for canning, drying, and freezing squash and pumpkin.